jackkellerk/nhi/README.md

 1. Place all images in the 'Images' folder
 2. Please make a folder for your project when importing your files (such as Multi-block or Windows)
 3. Use four spaces for an indent.
 I'm personally using four spaces as an indent because it is default in Visual Studio Code and because I prefer it (this is not solidified, let me know if you guys want me to change this)
-4. In the future when you're writing the functionality of your code, make sure to add a unique identifer at the beginning of it.
-We don't want variable names to overlap as every variable not in a function is global in javascript. (i.e. var LI_graphics = new PIXI.Graphics(); in Travis' code)
+4. In the future when you're writing the functionality of your code, make sure to add a unique identifer at the beginning of of your variable names.
+We don't want variable names to overlap as every variable not in a function is global in javascript -- if not done this way, debugging will probably be a mess in the future. (i.e. var LI_graphics = new PIXI.Graphics(); in Travis' code)

 Thanks,